tvaneerd/isocpp/on_naming.md

 The more general, the more likely it is to be named by functionality (because if it is general, you can't know how it will be used).

+Note that "by use" implies more of a commitment to that usage - future features will follow from that usage.